 ADVANCED LEGAL TRAINING

 Bond University Faculty of Law offers online Advanced Legal Training to both law and non-law graduates.
 These short courses are offered online, except those in Dispute Resolution.
 Some short courses may be articulated into degree programs at the postgraduate level.
 For lawyers, 1 hour of short course training equals 1 CPD point.
+If you need technical assistance, please contact us.

 GET BOARD READY® PROGRAM